Attending college is a big milestone that both parents and students look forward to for many months.

 For instance, if the roommate also brought a television and there is no room for two, you could pack yours up and take it home.

-If your student lives near a grocery or drugstore, he/she can buy other items later on or they can have the items delivered to them.
+If your student lives near a grocery or drugstore, they can buy other items later on or they can have the items delivered to them.
 Many retailers offer free shipping and stores at college campuses often have special offers suited for students.

 When we say no fees we mean it.